ZANU–PF: Post-independence

 At the 2008 parliamentary election, the ZANU–PF lost its majority in parliament for the first time since independence, and held 94 seats out of the expanded 210 seats, with Sokwanele stating that this figure would have been lower had it not been for gerrymandering, electoral fraud, and widespread intimidation.

 ZANU–PF party regalia bearing the image of President Robert Mugabe in the 2008 general election.

 At the 2008 presidential election, Morgan Tsvangirai, the MDC candidate, received the most votes, but did not gain an absolute majority; thus a runoff was necessary.
 Initial results led to MDC-T claiming the required majority.
-However, ballots were recounted at a National Command Centre over a period of over a month without the presence of independent observers.
+However, ballots were recounted at a National Command Centre over a month without the presence of independent observers.
 The election process that followed was marred by more violence against and intimidation of voters and party workers.
 Morgan Tsvangirai initially stated he intended to contest the second round but pulled out of the runoff saying a free and fair election was impossible in the current climate.
 The elections were held on 27 June with a single candidate, Robert Mugabe, who was re-elected.

 Many blame ZANU–PF for neglecting to deal with Zimbabwe's problem with the mounting 2008 Zimbabwean cholera outbreak, which by the start of December 2008 had already killed between 500 and 3,000 people.

 Former President of South Africa Thabo Mbeki facilitated, under the auspices of Southern African Development Community (SADC), a Zimbabwean Government of National Unity between ZANU–PF, the Movement for Democratic Change – Tsvangirai and the Movement for Democratic Change – Mutambara.

 Post-Mugabe transition

 Robert and Grace Mugabe at a ZANU–PF rally in 2013.

 In 2014, a battle between Vice President Joice Mujuru and Justice Minister Emmerson Mnangagwa, and possibly First Lady Grace Mugabe, began over the succession to President Robert Mugabe.
 An elective congress was scheduled for December 2014, in which ZANU–PF would elect members to fill vacancies in the central committee, politburo, and presidium, and most likely endorse the party's next candidate for president.
 This congress, which takes place every five years, is the most important elective organ for the party.

 Although President Mugabe had not named a successor, Joice Mujuru was seen by many as the most likely candidate.
 She had support from both the politburo and the population at large (demonstrated by the election of her loyalists to the youth league).
-Minister Emmerson Mnangagwa was supported by a smaller group composed mainly of senior members of the security establishment, part of ZANU–PF's parliamentary caucus, younger party members, and a few influential parts of the Zimbabwean business community.
+Minister Emmerson Mnangagwa was supported by a smaller group composed mainly of senior members of the security establishment, part of ZANU–PF's parliamentary caucus, younger party members and a few influential members of the Zimbabwean business community.
 He had been with Mugabe since Zimbabwe gained independence and was regarded by many as a successor who could maintain stability after Mugabe eventually left office.